hydpy-dev/hydpy/hydpy/docs/development.rst

 that do not deal with hydrological modelling directly.
 Section `Imports`_ discusses the usage of wildcard imports in parameter control files.
-However, the real comfort comes primarily from the `magic` implemented in the function :func:`~hydpy.core.magictools.parameterstep`.
+However, the real comfort comes primarily from the `magic` implemented in the function :func:`~hydpy.core.importtools.parameterstep`.
 Through calling this function one does not only define a relevant time interval length for the following parameter values.
 One also initializes a new model instance (if such an instance does not already exist) and makes